 Soak up the Sun on a Beach: Stanley Village

 Hong Kong has plenty of seaside spots to stroll hand in hand.
 While the village of Stanley doesn't have the best beach in Hong Kong, it is less than an hour from the city and makes for a fast romantic getaway.

-There are two stretches of sand, and in the evening you have every chance of finding yourself enjoying the view alone.
-The village is also one of the best spots in Hong Kong to eat al-fresco, with dozen of restaurants spread out along the promenade and inside the colonial verandas of Murray House.
+There are two stretches of sand near Stanley, and in the evening you have every chance of finding yourself enjoying the view alone.
+The village is also one of the best spots in Hong Kong to eat al fresco, with dozens of restaurants spread out along the promenade and inside the colonial verandas of Murray House.

-If you're planning on wining and dining, there is no better spot in the city than the Peak.
+If you're planning on wining and dining, there is no better spot in the city than the Victoria Peak.
 Once the stomping ground for Hong Kong's colonial elite, today the Peak has been revamped with a host of bars and restaurants that enjoy unbeatable views over the city.

 How: The best way to reach the Peak is to take the equally romantic Peak Tram from Garden Road in Central.

 Mile High Club: Helicopter Ride over Hong Kong

 If the view from the Peak isn't spectacular enough for you, surely the ultimate way to enjoy Hong Kong's famed skyline is from beneath the rotors of a helicopter.